-They are not just an amazing source of fiber, which promotes a healthy digestive system, but they are also packed with several vitamins and minerals that are essential in and maintaining overall health, says Livestrong.
+They are not just an amazing source of fiber, which promotes a healthy digestive system, but they are also packed with several vitamins and minerals essential in and maintaining overall health, says Pharmacognosy Review.

-Sesame seeds contain B vitamins which are essential for efficient metabolism and also promote radiant skin, strong hair, and muscles.
+Sesame seeds contain B vitamins, which are essential for efficient metabolism and promote radiant skin, strong hair, and muscles.

-The seeds also promote healthy bones by being a rich source of calcium and also contain magnesium, which can help in the absorption of this calcium, in addition to maintaining thyroid function.
+The seeds also promote healthy bones by being a rich source of calcium and contain magnesium, which can help in the absorption of this calcium and maintain thyroid function.

-Sesame seeds, packed with nutrients essential to maintaining good health, when consumed help treat conditions, such as high blood pressure, and high cholesterol.
+Sesame seeds, packed with nutrients essential to maintaining good health, may help with cholesterol and blood pressure.